goochjs/goochjs.github.io/_posts/2019-05-19-yorkshire-dales.md

 We turned east onto the splendidly-named path of Sulber Nick to drop into Horton.
 Here, as we passed where the cars were parked, we lost a couple of the group, as they had to be back home earlier.
 The rest of us happily emptied our packs into the cars and set off for Pen-y-ghent.

 We took the route to Horton Bridge and the church, to turn onto the road around to Brackenbottom.
 Here, the path sets off directly up the hill.
 It's a fairly stiff climb but much less difficult than Ingleborough.
 Just before the summit, it turns 90 degrees to the north and becomes a well-defined scramble.
-When I'd done this previously, Id remembered it to be a bit wilder.
-It's likely that the poularity of the Three Peaks Challenge has led to some path improvements in the preceding few years.
+When I'd done this previously, I'd remembered it to be a bit wilder.
+It's likely that the poularity of the Three Peaks Challenge has led to some path improvements in the intervening few years.

 Once we'd had a drink and a snack and lain on the grass at the top, we followed the main trail to the north and then west back down into Horton to pick up the cars and head for home.